What Is a Marketing Persona?

 - 13. Marketing Glossary

 In literary terms, a persona is a role assumed by the author, enabling them to tell their story using a first-person narrative.
-But what is a persona in marketing?
 A marketing persona is a fictional character created by a marketer to represent a certain demographic in their target audience.

-So, what is a buyer persona in marketing?
-It’s the same thing.
+What about a buyer persona in marketing?
+Well, it’s the same thing.
 This persona is someone you are selling to, so they are your potential buyer.
-In account-based marketing, marketers work closely with sales professionals to create tailored campaigns for high-value clients.
+In account-based marketing, marketers work closely with sales teams to create tailored campaigns for high-value clients.
 Buyer personas are a key element here, steering the creative direction of these campaigns.

 As the name suggests, an anti-persona is someone who isn’t part of your target market.
 When creating your actual personas, it’s good to identify anti-personas to ensure you don’t direct your campaigns towards people who won’t be interested in your product.

 Personas also enable marketers to personalize the message they deliver to specific demographics.
 Marketing teams can use a targeted approach to break their audience into segments and discover which ones are most likely to engage with their content.
-For example, rather than sending a generic, broad-reaching email to all users, you could create a unique greeting for each segment.
+For example, rather than sending a generic, broad-reaching email to all users, you could create a unique greeting for each segment based on demographic information.

 Let’s say you work for a toy company.
 This means your campaigns will target people who frequently buy toys for kids.
-You could create a number of personas that fit this description, including full-time parents, grandparents, and other family members.
+You could create a number of customer personas that fit this description.
+Your potential customers can be full-time parents, grandparents, and other family members.

 Name: Jane